 To be qualified as a district judge in Idaho, an individual must be 30 years of age, a United States citizen, admitted to practice law for at least ten years, admitted to practice law in the state of Idaho, and must have resided within the judicial district for one year preceding his or her election.

-Idaho district judges are either appointed by the Governor to serve an unexpired term of office or elected to a 4-year term of office by the voters of the judicial district in which they will serve.
+Idaho district judges are either appointed by the Governor to fill a newly created position as approved by the Idaho Legislature or to fill an unexpired term of office (midterm vacancy of a previously filled position), or they are elected to a 4-year term of office by the voters of the judicial district in which they will serve.
 Whether appointed or elected, each district judge intending to retain that position for an additional term must stand for general election for district judges held during certain primary elections.
 The term of office begins on the first Monday of January following the election.

 Administrative District Judge